 - Digital mapping of vulnerable zones

-HAI’s techno-humanitarian platform “Drone for Humanity” (DfH) has undertaken the following activities:
+Here are the activities of HAI’s techno-humanitarian platform “Drone for Humanity” (DfH).

-- Odisha pilot: Another very recent PDNA was conducted in 23 affected villages of Jajpur district in the aftermath of floods in Jajpur (August2020).The district experienced unprecedented rainfall for three days (30th Aug-1st Sep) as a consequence most of the villages and towns their got flooded, the disaster was completely overlooked by mainstream media.
+Another very recent PDNA was conducted in 23 affected villages of Jaipur district in the aftermath of floods in Jaipur (August2020).The district experienced unprecedented rainfall for three days (30th Aug-1st Sep) as a consequence most of the villages and towns their got flooded, the disaster was completely overlooked by mainstream media.
 HAI together with its local on ground partner carried out a detailed damage and loss assessment to plan for a proper relief and recovery programme.
-A short video can be viewed here, PPT here report here photos.
+A short video can be viewed here, PPT here and report here.

 - disinfectant spraying drones were deployed in Municipal Corporation jurisdiction of Bhubaneshwar and Cuttack.
 However, due to a WHO advisory on spraying of disinfectants, this activity was halted mid-way